 - Once the ginger is done, add in the rest of the spices (excluding the cinnamon quill) and crush them as pictured above, also making sure to break the walls of all the cardamom pods.

-- After 5 minutes, add in the black tea and simmer for a further 5 minutes.
+- Add in the black tea and pour in the coconut milk slowly and simmer for a further 5-7 minutes.